Which teams are in the Club World Cup quarterfinals and who will they face?

 Where: Camping World Stadium, Orlando, Florida

-Emotions will run high and the stands will be replete with colour and noise when one of Brazil’s oldest football clubs take on Saudi Arabia’s football giants Al Hilal at the 65,000-capacity venue in Florida.
+Emotions will run high and the stands will be replete with colour and noise when one of Brazil’s oldest football clubs, Fluminense, take on Saudi Arabia’s football giants Al Hilal at the 65,000-capacity venue in Florida.

 Al Hilal will ride on the high of beating the tournament’s defending champions Manchester City 4-3 in an extra-time thriller in one of the biggest upsets in the tournament’s history on Tuesday.